Table of Contents

 The Myth of the Great Secret is both a loving

-memorial to Campbell and an orginal extension of his work.
+memorial to Campbell and an original extension of his work.
 Johnson,

 later a psychotherapist, comparative religions scholar and gay